solo-io/ext-auth-plugin-examples/README.md

 ```

 This is caused by a dependency mismatch.
 Please run the [`resolve-deps`](#resolve-deps) target to update your `go.mod` file.
+Note that the mismatch can also be caused by building in a different mode than Gloo Enterprise (go modules vs go path,
+as the path to the dependency is included in the version mismatch check).
+The make target should try to determine how
+to build your plugin for you (go mod vendor -> go path build or just building go modules) using the version of Gloo
+Enterprise you are targeting.

 ## Makefile overview
 Following is an overview of the most relevant `make` targets.